-Pennsylvania Higher Education Assistance Agency (PHEAA) Special Programs
+Pennsylvania Higher Education Assistance Agency (PHEAA) Educational Aid Programs

 PHEAA offers other aid programs that provide funding for higher education.
 These programs, which carry a very specific set of eligibility requirements, are primarily in the form of grants or scholarships.
 Learn about other funding opportunities sponsored by PHEAA.